How To Fix Your UX

 Whether you’re a business owner or a consumer, understanding the ins and outs of UX can improve your daily life.

 UX stands for user experience.
 Its purpose is to solve common problems in a user’s path and create the best possible experience for a customer.

 A UX designer will look into the flow and design without sacrificing basic necessities like function and aesthetic appearance.

 One great example of profitable UX design was the renovation of the Gusto workspace.

 The Gusto Renovation:

 After outgrowing their current workspace, the people of Gusto realized they were in desperate need of a larger, more refreshing space for both the employees and customers.

 To do this, the designers went to the general employee population of Gusto to identify current workspace problems, needs, and dreams.
-After compiling this information (which was extremely representative and made all staff members feel like they were a bigger part of the company) the designers had a clear sense of what the values and personality of Gusto was as a whole.
+After compiling this information the designers had a clear sense of what the values and personality of Gusto were as a whole.
+Additionally, this process made employees feel heard by their employer.
 A list of non-negotiable qualities was then put forth for the designers to use as a guide throughout the renovation.

 In the end, the Gusto employees were able to create a one of a kind workspace that catered specifically to the needs of the employees and clients.
 The resulting environment also promoted a welcoming and safe place for all kinds of people (those with disabilities and varying backgrounds).

 Aside from the tangible benefits that came from the remodel, Gusto saw positive growth in its employees and customers because of the care the company exhibited for its users throughout the entire process.
 Rather than focusing on money-making, they focused on the needs of their users.